The history of PSI

 - On 1st January 1988, the Swiss Institute for Nuclear Research (SIN) and the Federal Institute for Reactor Research (EIR) were merged to form the Paul Scherrer Institute (PSI).
-The lower valley of the Aare thus became the location for a major research centre that would soon gain an international reputation.
+The lower valley of the Aare thus became the location for a major research institute that would soon gain an international reputation.

 - The Institute was named after the Swiss physicist Paul Scherrer, who lived from 1890 to 1969.
 He taught and performed research at the ETH (the Swiss Federal Institute of Technology) and was well-regarded internationally, contributing greatly to the high standard of the natural sciences within Switzerland.

 - The enormous importance of PSI to science in Switzerland was clear from the prominent figures who took part in its inauguration.
 The expectations placed on the new institute by politicians and those responsible for education were extremely high.

 - New, future-oriented areas of research in solid-state physics, bio-medicine, renewable energy and environmental sciences were established at PSI after the merger.
 They were all able to benefit from the facilities available, some of which were the only ones of their kind in the world.

 - Construction of the SINQ neutron source began, which was an international innovation in large research facilities, and would offer new opportunities for the investigation of materials to researchers from all over the world.
 The 60 million CHF facility had been planned for a very long time and the merger now made sufficient resources available to complete the project within eight years.